PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 testing<-tdata[-inTrain,]
 }
 ```
-- 7. Check whether we should standarlize the data inside triaing partition.
-The purpose of standarlization is to avoid weighting to much for some atributes with large values and to cost less on training the model.
-Based on the picture below, we can see the data points are ranged around -100~100, which is in real need for standarlization in preprocessing.
+- 7. Check whether we should standardize the data inside trialing partition.
+The purpose of standardization is to avoid weighting to much for some tributes with large values and to cost less on training the model.
+Based on the picture below, we can see the data points are ranged around -100~100, which is in real need for standardization in reprocessing.

 ```r
 {